Memorable Manitobans: William James “Billy” Rowe (1872-1947)

 Journalist, lawyer, cleric.

 Born at Consecon, Ontario on 3 July 1872, son of William Rowe and Catherine Quackenbush, he was educated at Consecon Public School, Trenton High School, Picton Model School, Ottawa Normal School, St. John’s College (Winnipeg, 1902), and the University of Manitoba.
 He taught school at Ottawa in early life, holding teaching certificates for Ontario, Manitoba, Saskatchewan, and Alberta.
 At the time of his marriage, on 29 December 1898, to Clarissa Graham of Ottawa, he was teaching at Prince Albert, NWT [now Saskatchewan].
-In 1903, he was ordained a priest in the Anglican faith, serving as Rector at St. John the Baptist Church in Manitou for seven years, and building two churches.
+In 1902, he was ordained a priest in the Anglican faith, serving as Rector of St. John the Baptist Church in Manitou (1902-1909), and building two churches.

 In 1909, he purchased The Manitou Western Canadian, a weekly newspaper and worked for many years as its editor and publisher.
 He served as President of the Manitoba Division of the Canadian Weekly Newspapers Association (1942-1943) and President of the Canadian Weekly Newspapers Association (1943-1944).
 Starting in 1909, he articled in law under Gordon F. Bradley and was called to the Manitoba Bar in 1912.
 He established a law practice at Manitou, purchasing Bradley’s practice in 1923.
 During the First World War, he helped to raise the 184th Battalion of the Canadian Expeditionary Force, holding the rank of captain and serving as paymaster until 1918.
 He served on the Manitou town council and school board.
 An active Conservative, he ran unsuccessfully for a seat in the Parliament in the 1925 and 1926 elections.
 He was a member of the AOUW and IOF.